parthak314/RISCV-Team5/README.md

 Moving onto the given test cases, we can see that the complete execution takes 646 ms in comparison to the 1054 ms for the single cycle model.
 ![Cache testing](images/cache-testing.png)

+We also ran the same `pdf` and `f1_fsm` tests on Vbuddy, and observed the similar outputs as in single-cycle.

 ---
 # Complete RISCV CPU